 The Suzuki Swace is the Corolla's twin brother from another mother, so it's just as well the Toyota is a decent estate car

 As for styling, the Swace bears a strong resemblance to the Corolla Estate (which you’d expect given they’re the same car), but with Suzuki tweaks.
 These include a modestly different front bumper and grille.
 The back end of the car is pretty much identical, bar the badging.
 In the metal, it’s somehow more anonymous-looking than the Corolla.

-Perhaps the biggest downside, though, is that the Swace doesn’t get the same five-year warranty as Toyota offers in the Corolla as standard.
-It’s only three years, and you’ll need to pay for the extended warranty if required.
-Given the Swace is also the same price as the Corolla, ultimately it’s difficult to recommend over the original.
+Perhaps the biggest downside, though, is that the Swace doesn’t get the same superb warranty as Toyota offers in the Corolla as standard.
+It’s only three years, with the Suzuki and you’ll need to pay for the extended warranty if required.
+However, the Swace is now cheaper than an equivalent Toyota, so it has that in its favour.

 Surprise, surprise, the Suzuki Swace’s cabin is a lot like that of its Toyota…well, you get the drift by now.
 It’s not as elegant to look at as Volkswagen Golf Estate’s interior, but it feels like it’s been built with long-lasting solidity more than fashion in mind.

 Space is good, too: there’s more legroom than most alternatives, and while headroom isn’t quite as generous there’s room for three children to sit comfortably side-by-side, and three adults can stand short journeys without arguments.